Hoveton & Wroxham railway station

 Hoveton & Wroxham railway station is on the Bittern Line in Norfolk, England, serving the village of Hoveton and the adjacent village of Wroxham (the two settlements are usually regarded as one).
 It is 8 mi 61 chain down the line from Norwich and is situated between Salhouse and Worstead.

 It was previously the site of a junction, with the East Norfolk Railway to County School diverging from the Norwich line a short distance north of the station; however the former line closed to all traffic in 1982 and was subsequently dismantled.

 The station is the last on the double-track section of the Bittern line: it becomes single-track north of here to Sheringham (except for a passing loop at North Walsham and a short section into the station at Cromer).

 The station is managed by Greater Anglia, which also operates all passenger trains that call.

 Heritage connection

 A nearby station named Wroxham is the southern terminus of the narrow gauge Bure Valley Railway, which runs to Aylsham on the trackbed of part of the former East Norfolk Railway route to County School.
 This heritage line opened in 1990, reusing the former line's route.
 The heritage station is linked to the main Hoveton & Wroxham station by a footpath.

 Services

-Trains run hourly between Norwich and Sheringham.

-There are fewer services on Sundays, which alternate every hour between a stopping service (calling at all stations) and a semi-fast service that only calls at North Walsham and Cromer.